nextflow-io/training/docs/basic_training/intro.md

 ---
-title: Introduction
+title: Basic concepts
 description: Getting started with Nextflow
 ---

-# Introduction

-## Basic concepts
+# Basic concepts

 Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational workflows.